-Academic advisors will help you pick the right classes, understand program requirements and register for classes according to your chosen program pathway.
+Academic advisors will help you learn to pick the right classes, understand program requirements and teach you how to register for classes according to your chosen program pathway.
 For details about academic advisors and how to make appointments, visit CCD.edu/Advising.